site logo

 Textarea has set-up only left side padding because right side padding causes shift of vertical scroll bar in some browsers.
 Therefore only one padding value is used in calculation.

-To obtain required visual width of elements in second group (select and buttons) which are rendered according to traditional box model is very simple.
+To set the required visual width for elements in the second group (select and buttons) is very simple.
 Set-up required width only.
-Other CSS properties like border and padding have no meaning for setting of width.
-I remind of that these elements are rendered according to traditional model in standard browsers as well as in IE switched to the standard mode.
+Other CSS properties like border and padding have no meaning for setting the width for this type of form elements.
+I remind that these elements are rendered according to traditional model in standard browsers as well as in IE switched to the standard mode.

-Calculation is valid only for pixels.
+Calculation is valid only when pixels are used as unit.
 When other units are used (e.g. percent) results are not predictable especiatly in case of IE.

 Box model compliance is not completely perfect.
 For example textarea in Safari and Chrome is 2 pixels smaller.
 Height of elements select and submit in Safari depend upon used font size.
 In our case the height of elements is lower than specified.
 Font larger than proportions of element causes text cut off.
 According to W3C in textarea are required attributes cols and rows.
 Element without these attributes is not valid, even if final size is build according to CSS properties, not according to attributes.

 Internet Explorer have to be switched to the standard (strict) mode.
-Only then IE6+ applies standard box model to all HTML elements in that page.
-Switch-over is done on first line of HTML code by introduction one of following definitions.
-The first definition is for XHTML code, the second is for HTML code, which recently get certain rebirth.
+Only then IE6+ applies standard box model to all HTML elements in a page.
+Switch is done on first line of HTML code by introduction one of following definitions.
+The first definition is for XHTML code, the second is for HTML code and the third, simple code, is for standard mode according to HTML5 specification.

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"